Inside: shark science for kids. This simple shark experiment helps kids understand how oil in shark’s liver helps them float.

 5. Take the sharks out.

-Slowly fill the balloon with 1/3 cup of vegetable oil and tie it up (I just twisted the neck of the balloon around itself.
-(A word of warning: if you spill the oil, it makes it very difficult to tie the balloon because it gets very slippery).
+Slowly fill the balloon with 1/3 cup of vegetable oil and tie it up (A word of warning: if you spill the oil, it makes it very difficult to tie the balloon because it gets very slippery).

 6. Insert the balloon inside the paper roll.
 It might take some good squeezing action to sneak it in.
 Try to center it inside the roll.